Ph.D. in Psychology - Applicant Info

 Your application will be reviewed by faculty members in the training area to which you apply.
 In addition, selected graduate students may also review portions of your application.
-Specifically, graduate students may review your personal statement, letters of recommendation, resume or vita, and educational background.
+Specifically, graduate students may review your personal statement, letters of recommendation, resume or vita and writing sample.
 GPA and GRE scores will not be made available to graduate students.
 Finally, if your application is considered for a university fellowship, it will be reviewed by other faculty in the Psychological Sciences Department and the University Fellowship Committee.

 Transcripts: Upload unofficial copies of all transcripts.
 If you are accepted by our academic program, you will be asked to provide official transcripts to the Office of Graduate Studies.
 Please do not send official transcripts until you have received an official letter of acceptance.

-Scores: Upload GRE scores.
+Tests: GRE scores are required.
 Plan to take the GRE early enough to have official scores submitted to the department by the December 1st deadline.
 There is no minimum GRE score required, rather this is one component of a complete application.
 The psychology subject test is strongly recommended for applicants to the Clinical program.